-This homemade paleo ketchup has the right balance of salty, sweet, tangy, and savoury flavours.
-It’s perfect for dipping French fries, on burgers, or drizzled on scrambled eggs.
+This homemade paleo ketchup recipe has the right balance of salty, sweet, tangy, and savory flavors.
+It’s perfect for dipping French fries, sweet potato fries, or anywhere else you like to use ketchup.

-This ketchup gets its tangy, slightly sour flavour from some apple cider vinegar, but you can substitute any type of vinegar you prefer.
-White vinegar works, as does balsamic vinegar (but balsamic vinegar will change the colour of the ketchup, so stick with a paler vinegar if you prefer to keep the ketchup bright red).
+This ketchup gets its tangy, slightly sour flavor from some apple cider vinegar, but you can substitute any type of vinegar you prefer.
+White vinegar works, as does balsamic vinegar (but balsamic vinegar will change the color of the ketchup, so stick with a paler vinegar if you prefer to keep the ketchup bright red).

 This ketchup is spiced with garlic powder and onion powder.
 You can substitute fresh garlic and onion if you prefer.

-I included some salt in this paleo ketchup recipe to give it plenty of flavour.
+I included some salt in this paleo ketchup recipe to give it plenty of flavor.
 You can reduce or omit the salt according to your preference or dietary requirements.

-If you love spicy food, add some fresh chopped chili peppers or some dried chili flakes to this ketchup recipe.
+If you love spicy food, add a pinch of fresh chopped chili peppers or dried chili flakes to this ketchup recipe.

 - 1/2 cup tomato paste